cosmos/sdk-tutorials/academy/4-my-own-chain/server-side.md

 * `while() {}` is there to simplify the syntax of `await`ing multiple times.
 * The hash is calculated this way as per [here](https://github.com/cosmos/cosmjs/blob/902f21b/packages%2Fstargate%2Fsrc%2Fstargateclient.ts#L74).
 * `console.log("")` is there to put a new line as `poll` does a `process.stdout.write` which adds no line.
 * It does not yet handle the `EndBlock` part.
-See lower for that.
+More on that later.
 * It uses a new function `handleTx`.
 You can create it and put `console.log(indexed)` in it to get an idea of what this object is.

 ## Handle a transaction